jrderek/Automating-news-articles-with-Natural-Language-Processing/README.md

 4. Data sources

-The main source of data for this project is the Covid-19 Public Media Dataset by Anacode on Kaggle.
+The main source of data for this project is the https://www.kaggle.com/datasets/jannalipenkova/covid19-public-media-dataset.

 The database is a resource of over 350,000 online articles with full texts which were scraped from online media in the time span January 1 - December 31, 2020.
 The dataset includes articles from more than 60 English-language resources from various domains and is meant to provide a representative cross-section of the online content that was produced and absorbed during this period.
 The heart of this dataset are online articles in text form - thus, it is meant to be analyzed using Natural Language Processing and text mining.
 The data was scraped from a range of more than 60 high-impact blogs and news websites.
 We have been scraping the 65 websites continuously every day, after which we filtered them on Covid19-related keywords to keep only relevant articles in the dataset.